gaurapanasenko/slitaz-cook/README.md

 # slitaz-cook
-Some useful cooks for slitaz
+Some useful recepies for slitaz